janih/DolphinJumpStart/README.md

 ##Running the samples##

 For the tutorial steps 0 to 4 there is a main class

     ./combined/src/main/java/step_<stepId>/JumpStart.java

 which contains a static main method for execution.
 When running the main method you should see the tutorial application.

-Using Gradle you can call
+Using Gradle you can call the following to start the tutorial application.

     gradlew run -Pstep=<step_id> // where step_id is between 0 and 7
-to start the tutorial application.

 ##The introduction steps##